StackOneHQ/mcp-connectors/README.md

 - No dependencies on server runtime or transport
 - Runs on Bun, Node, and Cloudflare Workers

-**@stackone/mcp-config-types** - Shared configuration types

-- Zod schemas for connector credentials and setup fields
-- TypeScript types for all connector configurations
 - Designed for AI coding agents (Claude, Cursor, etc.)
 - Enables type-safe connector development